zakhar-kogan/kb-obsidian/excerpts articles/Microeconomics MOOC.md

 ### Opportunity costs
 ![](https://i.imgur.com/pnSl20L.png)

+* How does the price of oil affect the price of candy bars?
+* Higher oil prices -> ethanol ⬆️ -› more sugar cane for ethanol less for sugar -› price of sugar ⬆️ -> cost of producing candy bars ⬆️

+## Great economic problem
+- Great Economic Problem - how to arrange our limited resource to satisfy as many of our wants as possible
+- Resources are not equally valuable in all uses
+Solving:
+- Central planning: a single official or bureaucracy is responsible for allocating limited resources
+	- Too much information to process
+	- Too few incentives

 7.  **Market Failure**: A situation in which the market does not allocate resources efficiently.
 This can occur due to externalities, public goods, or market power.